Information under Sec 4(1)(b) of the Right to Information Act, 2005

 the Central Excise Manual, the Adjudication Manual, Audit Manual,

-– The Central Excise assessee is required to apply for
+– The GST Taxpayer is required to apply online for Registration in

-The Central Excise returns filed by the assessee after self
+The GST returns filed online by the taxpayer after self

-assessment are checked by the Inspector and put up to the
+assessment are verified by the Inspector and put up to the

-Superintendent.
-For any dispute arising out of assessment, a
+Superintendent online.
+For any dispute arising out of assessment, a SCN to the

 of the division or officers senior to him depending on the